cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

-In general, loop detection can be handled in a similar way in which loops of symbolic links are handled in a file system: A system-wide limit (often 31 or 40 indirections for symbolic links) is applied to any reference chase.
+In general, loop detection can be handled in a similar way in which loops of symbolic links are handled in a file system: A system-wide limit (often set to a value permitting some 20 to 40 indirections for symbolic links) is applied to any reference chase.

 </aside>